 - Take regular videos from a side on position to evaluate your technique.

 While a great movement to master, the hip hinge is just one element of a comprehensive golf training program.
-If you would like to find out more about the different online training options I offer click here the link below:
+If you would like to find a comprehensive program to look after your golf fitness, check out the:

 Any questions please get in contact.